familiarcat/alex-ai-universal/packages/vscode-extension/README.md

 - **Alex AI: Engage** - Start a conversation with the crew
 - **Alex AI: Status** - Check system status and crew consciousness
+ - **Alex AI: Suggest** - Get a focused code suggestion for the current selection or the active line (Apply / Copy / View)

 ### Access Methods